-Last night the alumni association of the L. D. S. Univerity gave one of its most successful banquets in the ne morial building on the iniversity grounds.
-Eighty per de sat down to the table.
-Toasts and speeches we. given by prominent members of the association and of the faculty.
-The members present also took an important step towards aiding their alma mater and bringing their organization into closer connection with the school.
+Last night the alumni association of the L. D. S. Univerity gave one of its most successful banquets in the memorial building on the university grounds.
+Eighty people sat down to the table.
+Toasts and speeches were given by prominent members of the association and of the faculty.
+The members present also took an important step towards aiding their alma mater and bringing their organization into closer connection with the school,

 The guests were received in President Paul's office, the hallway and the adjoining rooms, going into the banquet room at 9 o'clock.
-The president of the association-John H. Evansof the association-John H. Evans-made a brief explanation of the condition of the association, referring to its history during the past few years; and also introduced the toastmaster, Prof. B. S. Hinckley, who in a brief, well-worded speech accepted the honor and bade the alumni partake of the honor informally and with good banquet informally and with good
+The president of the association-John H. Evans-made a brief explanation of the condition of the association, referring to its history during the past few years; and also introduced the toastmaster, Prof. B. S. Hinckley, who in a brief, well-worded speech accepted the honor and bade the alumni partake of the banquet informally and with good cheer,